NASA-PDS/naif-pds4-bundler/docs/source/41_npb_installation.rst

    * Python 3.8 (or higher)
    * A NAIF supported C compiler (`See link to NAIF CSPICE page <https://naif.jpl.nasa.gov/naif/toolkit_C.html>`_)

-Your computer must be based on a 64-bit Unix operating system: a Linux or a Mac.
+Your computer must be based on a 64-bit Unix operating system: a Linux or OSX.

 A number of Python packages are required as well: